 All HOO sites have underlying zoning that has been amended to require a minimum residential density of 30 du/ac and a maximum of 43.5 du/ac.
 The HOO densities range from 70 du/ac to 84 du/ac depending on site size.
 This graduated density approach incentivizes affordable residential development for larger projects or projects that consolidate multiple properties.
 For multi-parcel sites in the inventory, the HOO density applied in the inventory is not based on overall combined site size but rather on the individual parcel size.
-For example, a site can have the parcels in a range of sizes with three different maximum densities.
-This is a more conservative approach for calculating capacity and in most cases means that the actual true capacity is not used.
+For example, a site can have three parcels in a range of sizes with three different maximum densities.
+This is a more conservative approach for calculating capacity and in most cases means that the actual true capacity potential (for the overall site) is not used.

-Site Zoning Allowed Density Range Realistic Capacity Assumed Density HOO-R-2 30 - 84 du/ac (depending on size) HOO-R-3 30 - 84 du/ac (depending on size) Cess than 0.50 acre: 70 units per acre HOO-R-4 30 - 84 du/ac (depending on siz 0.50 to 0.99 acre: 77 units per acre (10% increase) HOO-MX 30 - 84 du/ac (depending ze) 1 acre or more: 84 units per acre (20% increase) HOO-M-1 30 - 84 du/ac (de ing on size)
+Site Zoning Allowed Density Range Realistic Capacity Assumed Density HOO-R-2 30 - 84 du/ac (depending on size) HOO-R-3 30 - 84 du/ac (depending on size) Less than 0.50 acre: 70 units per acre H00-R-4 30 - 84 du/ac (depending on size) 0.50 to 0.99 acre: 77 units per acre (10% increase) НОО-МХ 30 - 84 du/ac (depending on size) • 1 acre or more: 84 units per acre (20% increase) HOO-M-1 30 - 84 du/ac (depending on size)